 Extra Tech.
 Some electric showers have added tech to make life easier.
 There are things like audio alerts for those who are visually impaired, and LCD screens that have temperature displays so you can keep an eye on how hot or cold the shower is.

 Limescale Protection.
-This is a handy feature to have if you live in a hard water area and want to take some of the pressure off your showerhead.
+This is a handy feature to have if you live in a hard water area and want to take some of the pressure off your electric showers shower head.
 Alternatively, you can also invest in a water softener for your home.

 Best Electric Shower Brands